 If you are going straight from the airport to school and are using a Bright World driver, we will have sent your school all the details about your arrival.
 When you arrive at school then follow their joining instructions they will have sent to you beforehand.

-If you are quarantining with a host family on arrival, we will make them fully aware of your estimated arrival time at school along with all the driver details.
+If you are quarantining with a host family or at one of our residential quarantine locations until your test result comes back negative on arrival, we will make them fully aware of your estimated arrival time at school along with all the driver details.

 Read more about the extra things we are doing to keep our students safe.